Establishing cooperation between your company and app marketing agency

 When we turn the marketing live, we constantly review to make sure things are working well, and if not we make adjustments.

 Stage 7.
 Developing the reporting rhythm

 We create a transparent document for our clients to see what changes we are making and to analyze our performance using cohort-based analysis, with our client’s KPI as the focus.

 Stage 8.
 Optimization

 The largest part of our work is ongoing reporting, analysis, research, buildout, and execution (in a word: optimization), all focused on our client’s goals and delivering results against their KPI.

 Stage 9.
 And of course, meetings with clients

-We recommend a weekly meetings, though for some clients we hold email or Slack-based digital check-ins.
-We mold to our client’s communication style and preferences.
+We recommend weekly meetings, though for some clients we hold email or Slack-based digital check-ins.
+We mold our client’s communication styles and preferences.